 Right now, I am on my second cup of coffee.
 So many things to get done.

 We just got back from a week at the beach.
-It is always nice going on vacation but so nice coming home too especially when the house is nice and clean.
+I love going on vacation but it is nice coming home too.
+Especially when the house is nice and clean.

 It is one of the task that I do before leaving on vacation is to clean the house.
 It makes for such a great entrance back into the home.